-The ultimate goal is to minimize the use of landfills to the absolute smallest level practical.
-Currently on Oahu, both recycling and waste-to-energy divert a significant portion of the waste from the landfill.
+How we manage our island’s waste will affect generations to come.
+The ultimate goal is to minimize the use of landfills to the absolute smallest practical level.
+Currently on Oahu, both recycling and waste-to-energy divert a majority of the waste from the landfills.
 Recycling remanufactures waste products into new products.
-On Oahu, our waste-to-energy facility (H-POWER) also enables us to take garbage and convert it into energy, which contributes to our island's energy sustainability.
-In order to further increase landfill diversion, we must consider how best to utilize the garbage going to landfill as a resource - to remanufacture new products and/or generate additional power.
+On Oahu, our waste-to-energy facility (H-POWER) enables us to convert garbage into energy, which contributes to our island's energy sustainability.
+In order to further increase landfill diversion, we must consider how best to utilize our garbage as a resource - to remanufacture new products or generate additional power.

 Each Hawaii county is required to submit an integrated solid waste management plan to the State Department of Health every 10 years, and to provide an interim status update report on the implementation of that plan five years after it is submitted.
 The City and County of Honolulu’s most recent plan was submitted in December 2008, and the interim report on implementation was submitted in December 2013.
 The next revised plan will be submitted in 2018.
 The City's 2008 solid waste management plan, the 2013 interim report and the technical studies that contributed to the development of the plan, are posted online in the Resource Library, along with previous master plan documents and studies and annual recycling rate data for 1988 to present.